 After blisters, it has often struck me that the two most common hiking related ailments are sprained ankles and sore knees.

 - Pre-Hike Preparation: Three elements: conditioning, strength and flexibility.
 Using a kickboard in the pool is a great way to improve ankle strength.
 The wall sit and squat are ideal exercises for increasing muscle strength around the knee area.
-See Fitness in the HEALTH & SAFETY section.

 - Carrying a Light Pack: Makes a huge difference in minimising stress related injuries.